Tenax Therapeutics: Q3 Earnings Snapshot - NewsBreak

-PALM BEACH GARDENS, Fla.
-(AP) _ Dycom Industries Inc. (DY) on Tuesday reported fiscal third-quarter net income of $28.7 million.
-The Palm Beach Gardens, Florida-based company said it had net income of 94 cents per share.
-Earnings, adjusted for non-recurring costs, came to 95 cents per share.
-The results beat...

-WINCHESTER, Va.
-(AP) _ American Woodmark Corp.
-(AMWD) on Tuesday reported fiscal second-quarter net income of $2 million.
-On a per-share basis, the Winchester, Virginia-based company said it had profit of 12 cents.
-Earnings, adjusted for one-time gains and costs, came to 62 cents per share.
-The cabinet maker posted...
+WEST FARGO, N.D.
+(AP) _ Titan Machinery Inc. (TITN) on Tuesday reported profit of $21.8 million in its fiscal third quarter.
+On a per-share basis, the West Fargo, North Dakota-based company said it had profit of 97 cents.
+Earnings, adjusted for non-recurring gains, came to 96 cents per share.
+The...

-BURLINGTON, N.J.
-(AP) _ Burlington Stores Inc. (BURL) on Tuesday reported fiscal third-quarter earnings of $13.6 million.
-On a per-share basis, the Burlington, New Jersey-based company said it had net income of 20 cents.
-Earnings, adjusted for one-time gains and costs, came to $1.36 per share.
-The results exceeded Wall...
+DOTHAN, Ala.
+(AP) _ Construction Partners Inc. (ROAD) on Tuesday reported fiscal fourth-quarter profit of $7.9 million.
+On a per-share basis, the Dothan, Alabama-based company said it had profit of 15 cents.
+The results fell short of Wall Street expectations.
+The average estimate of four analysts surveyed by Zacks Investment...

 Comments / 0